nidalaburaed/5GBTSConfigurationFileGenerator/README.md

 # Notes

-Example CSV files in the repository
-Example template of XML file in the repository
+Example CSV files and a template of an XML file in the repository